Canadian Christians in the political systems: the positives, negatives, and the quest for a framework that the two parallel systems can work together.

 A closer look at Jesus teachings on leadership indicate that the trickle-down theory was antithetical to a message to the majority of people whom He served.
 He did not come to persuade the powers-to-be.
 He came directly to the disenfranchised and gave them hope.

-This servant approach may seem like such a cowardly withdrawal from conflict that allows for exploitation or abuse, but rather, it is breaking the cycle of absolute power.
-They are encouraging people not to be controlled by conventions of worldly power, but guided by a higher law of love and servanthood that is not subject to corruption, dishonesty, anger, bitterness or revenge.
+This servant approach may seem like such a cowardly withdrawal from any conflict that allows for exploitation or abuse, but rather, it is breaking the cycle of absolute power.
+They are encouraging people not to be controlled by conventions of worldly power.
+Instead, guided by a higher law of love and servanthood that is not subject to corruption, dishonesty, anger, bitterness or revenge.

 Jesus described the heavenly definition of power as that of servanthood, “If you want to be great in God’s kingdom, learn to be the servant of all.”
-And also, “the Son of Man came not to be served, but to serve”.
+And also, “the Son of Man came not to be served, but to serve.”
 His definition of power ascribed almost the exact opposite of what we instinctually believe it to be.

-It also avoids and corrects the idea that the Church and Christians want to lord over others and force their opinions.
+It also avoids and corrects the idea that the church and Christians want to lord over others and force their opinions.

 The mission of helping others then becomes the message.
-People such as Mother Teresa, St. Francis of Assisi, and lesser-knowns such as Dr. Paul Brandt, a specialist in leprosy, the late Winnipeg Pastor and activist, Harry Lehotsky, and more whose mission to serve has naturally also became the message.
-These names are all a positive part of the public conscience and transcends racial, socio-economic, cultural and religious barriers.
+People such as Mother Teresa, St. Francis of Assisi, and lesser-knowns such as Dr. Paul Brandt, a specialist in leprosy, the late Winnipeg Pastor and activist, Harry Lehotsky, and more whose mission to serve has naturally also become the message.
+These names are all a positive part of the public conscience and transcend racial, socio-economic, cultural and religious barriers.